Lobster, freshly cooked, is mixed with crisp onion and celery, fresh herbs, and a creamy dressing, creating this special sandwich.

 - 6 New England-style (top-split) hot dog buns or other hot dog buns

 - 1 head butter lettuce, leaves separated, rinsed, drained, and torn into pieces

 Put the lobster meat in a large bowl, add the mayonnaise, and stir gently to coat.
 Add the onion, celery, tarragon, parsley, chives, and salt and pepper to taste and stir gently to mix.
 Squeeze the lime over the salad and fold in the juice.
 Cover and refrigerate.

 If using top-slit buns, brush butter on both outer sides of each bun.
-If using unsliced buns, slit them open from the top, then trim each long side to create a flat surface and brush with melted butter.
-If using regular hot dog buns, open the buns and brush with butter.
+When using unsliced buns, slit them open from the top, then trim each long side to create a flat surface, then brush with melted butter.
+For regular hot dog buns, open the buns and brush with butter.
 Heat a frying pan over medium-high heat.
 Just before serving, put the rolls in the pan and brown the buttered sides.

 To serve, peel the strings from the celery with a vegetable peeler.
 Using a Japanese mandolin or other vegetable slicer, or a sharp knife, slice the celery lengthwise into thin ribbons.
 Line each bun with a couple of small pieces of lettuce.
 Mound the lobster salad in the buns and garnish with the celery and picked red onions.